oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 1. Tenancy

-    -   Provisioning and configuration of compartments, groups, policies and tags
+    -   Provisioning and configuration of compartments, groups, policies, and tags
     -   Provisioning and configuration of VCN, subnets, gateways, security lists, ingress/egress rules

 2. Identity and Authentication